mbmontana785/MLB_Game_Predictor/README.md

 ## Live predictions
 We began using our model to make live predictions on Aug.
 3, 2023.

-Through Aug.
-31, the model's accuracy rate for live games was 57.0 percent (180 correct predictions out of 330 games).
+Through Sept.
+1, the model's accuracy rate for live games was 55.8 percent (192 correct predictions out of 344 games).

 ## To use this model, run the following notebooks in this order: